ql-eilde/oc-blog-poo/README.md

 1- Git clone the repository into your WAMP or MAMP directory.

 2- Open MySQL and do the followings :
-  - Create a database called "projet5".
+  - Create a database called "blog".
   - Create the "posts" table by executing this request :

   CREATE TABLE `posts` (